Listen to this article:

 We hear about protein all the time.
 In fact, we may be a little bit obsessed with this macronutrient.
 So what’s the big deal with protein, especially when it comes to babies and toddlers?

 With all of the attention placed on protein, it may seem as though we’re not getting enough of it.
 But in reality, most people eat more protein than they actually need.
-When you think about protein, you might envision weightlifters guzzling protein shakes, the shelves of colorful protein bars at the grocery store, or a big plate of steak.
+When you think about protein food, you might envision weightlifters guzzling shakes made with protein powder, the shelves of colorful protein bars at the grocery store, or a big plate of steak.

 How does this translate to babies and toddlers?
-While protein is an important nutrient, it’s important to understand just how much your baby or toddler needs and the best places to get it.
+While protein is an essential nutrient, it’s important to understand just how much your baby or toddler needs and the best places to get it.

 Infant Protein Needs

-During at least the first six months of life, infants should get their protein needs met from breast milk and/or infant formula.
+So how do you incorporate enough protein into your child's diet?
+During at least the first six months of life, infants should get their protein needs met from breast milk or infant formula.
 Between 4-6 months of age, infants can start being introduced to age-appropriate solid (pureed) foods, which are mostly for fun in the beginning, but can also be good sources of protein.

-For example, puree blends made with sweet potatoes and quinoa, peanut butter and banana, or white beans with spinach.
+An example of this is a pureed blend made with sweet potato and quinoa, peanut butter and banana, mashed scrambled egg with milk, or white beans with spinach.

 How much protein do infants need?
-Most recommendations fall around 1-1.5 grams per kilogram of body weight for babies, or around 11 grams of protein per day for children 7-12 months old.
-For example, an average 20 pound, or 9.1 kg, child would need approximately 9-14 grams of protein per day.
+Most recommendations fall around 1-1.5 grams per kilogram of body weight for babies or around 11 grams of protein per day for children 7-12 months old.
+For example, an average 20 pounds, or 9.1 kg child would need approximately 9-14 grams of protein per day.
 Protein needs will increase slightly as your child grows and gets bigger.

 Toddler Protein Needs

-By toddlerhood, most children are able to meet their protein needs through solid foods rather than formula or breast milk.
-Some great sources of protein for toddlers include organic soy foods, beans, and lentils, as well as nut and seed butters.
+By toddlerhood, most children can meet their protein needs through solid foods rather than formula or breast milk.
+Some great sources of protein for toddlers include organic soy milk or foods, beans, lentils, whole cow’s milk, as well as different kinds of nut butter and seed butter.

-However, some parents may find it helpful to supplement their toddler with a high-quality plant-based formula, like Else formula, which is an easy and convenient way to add nutrition and protein.
+However, some parents may find it helpful to supplement their toddler with a high-quality plant based foods or formula, especially if the child is a picky eater, like Else formula, which is an easy and convenient way to add nutrition and protein.
 In a 240 ml serving made with Else formula powder, you will find 4.5 grams of protein.

 How much protein do toddlers need?
 Children ages 1-3 years old have a recommended dietary allowance (RDA) of around 13 grams of protein per day.